 What’s better…an AR-15 pistol or an AR-15 SBR?

-The correct answer, like with so many other topics is, “It depends” and you’ll just have to decide for yourself in the end what is best for you.
+The correct answer, like with so many other topics is…”it depends” and you’ll just have to decide for yourself, in the end, what is best for you.

-Disclaimer: While some of the information provided here is legal in nature, it is not to be construed as legal advice, and is for educational and entertainment purposes only.
+Disclaimer: While some of the information provided here is legal in nature, it is not to be construed as legal advice and is for educational and entertainment purposes only.

 An SBR is a rifle with a barrel less than 16 inches or a rifle with a barrel of 16 inches or longer but an overall length of fewer than 26 inches.

-To some, it isn’t – but for others, it is the difference between crunchy or smooth peanut butter.
-This is one area that is simply preference.
-There are other factors that need to be considered though.
+To some, it isn’t…but for others, it is the difference between crunchy or smooth peanut butter…basically, preference.

 On pistols, you cannot have vertical foregrips.

 Angled grips are allowed on pistols, though I have talked to people who were told by the ATF they were on thin ice due to the angle.

 SBRs, on the other hand, can use whatever grips you like.
 Do you really like that sweet bipod fore-grip?
+Knock yourself out.

-Not a problem, the world is your oyster in this regard.
+Want something more angled?
+Not a problem; the world is your oyster in this regard.

 One of the main arguments against SBRs that I see time and again is the amount of involvement with the federal government.

-Whether or not the National Firearms Act is an infringement on the Constitution is a debate that will rage on longer than my lifetime I’m sure, but for the time being, if you want to stay in the legal realm, you have to comply with it.
+Whether or not the National Firearms Act is an infringement on the Constitution is a debate that will rage on longer than my lifetime, I’m sure.
+But, for the time being, if you want to stay in the legal realm, you have to comply with it.

 That means that in order to make an SBR, you have to register it with the ATF and pay your $200 for the tax stamp.

-It doesn’t end there though.
+It doesn’t end there, though.

 If you have an SBR and need to take it out of the state you manufactured it in, you have to ask for permission first.

 The ATF Form 20 has to be filled out and sent in for approval before you can legally transport your SBR to another state (assuming SBRS are legal there).

-There is a silver lining though, you can fill them out well ahead of time.
-Thankfully, the Form 20s can be submitted for a year’s worth of travel at a time so that you don’t have to do one every few weeks if you go to the same destination over and over.
+There is a silver lining, though; you can fill them out well ahead of time.
+Thankfully, Form 20s can be submitted for a year’s worth of travel at a time so that you don’t have to do one every few weeks if you go to the same destination over and over.

 That brings me to my next point, knowing the law can save you a ton of headaches.